Important! The iCOM 7300 has been updated to work with all Heil Sound iCM and dynamic microphones. For more on the iCOM 7300 settings, see below.

 *Pin 1 also carries voltage for the electret elements used in Icom mics.
 This voltage must be blocked for use of Heil Sound dynamic elements.

 Pin 6: Microphone In*

 Pin 7: Ground

 *Pin 6 also carries voltage for the electret elements used in Icom mics.
 This voltage must be blocked for use of Heil Sound dynamic elements.

 Click here to view pin out information for hundreds of rigs, mics and connectors.

 DSP and Mic Gain Settings

 When using a dynamic element on rigs like Icoms, which were designed for electret microphone elements, one must not be afraid to do two things: (1) utilize the full range of Mic Gain available, and (2) turn on the Compression, using the Compression Level control as a secondary Mic Gain control if necessary.

-It is impossible for us at Heil Sound to know what settings will sound "best" on your voice, in your station environment, with your microphone, for your interest (DX, Contest work, rag-chewing, or maximum fidelity) The recommendations below are just starting points; listen to yourself in a separate receiver (with its antenna disconnected) to determine what sounds best in your unique situation.
+It is impossible for us at Heil Sound to know what settings will sound "best" on your voice, in your station environment, with your microphone, for your interest (DX, Contest work, rag-chewing, or maximum fidelity) The recommendations below are just starting points; listen to yourself in a separate receiver through headphones to reduce speaker feedback (with its antenna disconnected) to determine what sounds best in your unique situation.
 Monitoring of your signal is particularly important when setting Menu item Q4, which has a huge effect on your transmitted tonal quality.

 Mic Gain: About 2 o'clock to 3 o'clock for dynamic elements, 10 o'clock for higher output "iC" condenser elements.
 But forget actual numbers.
 Always adjust mic gain by watching the ALC meter.
 Never see that even close to 'the red'